qaalabs/fabric/docs/19-secure-data-access/instructions.md

 4. Select the **Start with sample data** tile and then select the **Public holidays** sample.
 After a minute or so, the lakehouse will be populated with data.

-## Apply workspace access controls
+## Step 5: Apply workspace access controls

 Workspace roles are used to control access to workspaces and the content within them.
 Workspace roles can be assigned when users need to see all items in a workspace, when they need to manage workspace access, or create new Fabric items, or when they need specific permissions to view, modify or share content in the workspace.